 I advise clients on their internal compliance processes through the use of compliance manuals and classification charts and checklists.
 I work with clients to develop ITAR compliance strategies and advise them on the necessary processes required of businesses, including registration, licensing and disclosures.
 My regulatory experience involves analyzing and interpreting the ITAR, the EAR and the U.S. sanctions laws administered by OFAC and helping clients understand new developments.

-With technology developing faster and faster, businesses face new and costly challenges at the earliest stages of and throughout litigation.
-Knowledge of this technology combined with an effective case strategy offers the most effective and efficient solution to assist clients in navigating a case through its life cycle and achieving a successful outcome.
+Knowledge of rapidly developing technology combined with effective case strategy offers the most effective and efficient solution to assist clients in navigating a case through its life cycle and achieving a successful outcome.

 University of Rochester, Simon School of Business, M.B.A.

-Kevin was selected, through a peer-review survey, for inclusion in The Best Lawyers in America® 2022 in the fields of Commercial Litigation, Product Liability Litigation—Defendants, and Litigation—Real Estate.
+Kevin was selected, through a peer-review survey, for inclusion in The Best Lawyers in America® 2023 in the fields of Commercial Litigation, Product Liability Litigation—Defendants, and Litigation—Real Estate.
 Kevin has been listed in Best Lawyers since 2019.
-Additionally, he was named the Best Lawyers® 2021 Product Liability Litigation—Defendants “Lawyer of the Year” in Rochester, NY.
+Additionally, he was named the Best Lawyers® 2023 Litigation - Real Estate “Lawyer of the Year” and 2021 Product Liability Litigation—Defendants “Lawyer of the Year” in Rochester, NY.

 He was awarded the 2014 New York State Bar Association’s President’s Service Pro Bono Award for the 7th Judicial District for his work on behalf of veterans, including co-founding One Team, One Fight, which addressed veterans’ employment, education, medical, psychological, housing and legal needs.